-With your end-goal in mind there are some key performance indicators that, when monitored, will measure both your SEO wins and losses.
+With your end goal in mind, there are some key performance indicators that you can track to assess your SEO progress.

 So which metrics should you focus your attention on?

-When it comes to SEO objectives, high organic traffic is at the top of the list, as it is, generally, in line with your primary SEO purpose – to increase the number of visitors who see and visit your site.
+When it comes to SEO objectives, increasing organic traffic is at the top of the list.

 Search Engine Visibility

 This works in tandem with your search rankings.
 Tracking your search engine visibility will allow you to measure how often your site is ranking.
 It is the number of times your website showed up on a loaded search result page.

 Take a close look at the pages that are seeing big changes in the number of impressions.
 This can be an early warning sign that the page isn’t ranking as well as it used to.
 From here, you can then examine which search terms you are losing ground on so you can quickly right the ship.